squid-cache/squid-cache.github.io/RoadMap/Squid3.rst

 === Developer Needed ===

 Features considered high-priority for including, but not yet with a dedicated developer to achieve that goal.
-Incomplete items will be bumped to 3.4 if not completed by initial 3.3 release:
+Incomplete items will be bumped to 3.6 if not completed by initial 3.5 release:

 (Priority 1)
 <<FullSearch(title:Features/ regex:C{1}ategoryFeature regex:"Version...:.*3" -regex:"Developer...:....*" regex:"Priority...:.*1")>>
- * Store URL re-write port from 2.7
  * monitor* port from 2.6.
 Bug:2185
 (Priority 2)
 <<FullSearch(title:Features/ regex:C{1}ategoryFeature regex:"Version...:.*3" -regex:"Developer...:....*" regex:"Priority...:.*2")>>